Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 The goal of the FarmingSimulatorLauncher (FSL) is to simplify the savegame and mod management and make it more flexible.

-Therfore FSL is creating a special folder to store all mods including mod maps.
+Therefore FSL is creating a special folder to store all mods including mod maps.
-It is possible to import different version of the same mod or map and use that different versions in diffenent savegames.
+It is possible to import different version of the same mod or map and use that different versions in different savegames.
+That makes it possible to test mods before change completely.
-<span style="color:red">!!!
-But it is still not possible to use different versions of one mod at the same savegame. !!!</span>
+<span style="color:red">**!!!** But it is still not possible to use different versions of one mod at the same savegame. **!!!**</span>
+FSL will create a configuration for every savegame.
+That configuration conatins the used map, the used mods, the name of the savegame (used later inside FS), the folder path where the savegame is stored and the description.
-For every savegame FSL is creating an own folder and also an own backup folder.
-So there wil be planty backup folders.
+Additionally FSL is creating an own folder and also an own backup folder for every savegame.
+So there wil be plenty backup folders instead of one for all.

 FSL is working with FS19 and FS22 and can be used with Giants or Steam installation.
 It is running on Windows PC's and MacOS.

 When Farming Simulator is started by FSL, FSL is creating the savegame1 and links all required mods into the FS mods folder.
-So only the required mods are visible for FS and not all existing script mods will be loaded by FS.
+So only the required mods are visible for FS.
+There is for example only one map file at the mods folder and not all existing script mods will be loaded by FS, only the required.
 FSL is running in background after game start and is syncing the savegame and backup folder continuously.

 I tried to make FSL as stable and save at possible.